-Truth is, sustainable fashion is a powerful marketing strategy, and some brands might take advantage of well-meaning consumers.
+The truth is sustainable fashion is a powerful marketing strategy, and some brands might take advantage of well-meaning consumers.

 This is known as greenwashing.

 Are you looking for better eco-aware options for your day-to-day purchases?
 Visit Swiss Impact Store’s online marketplace.
-Find all the best sustainable lifestyle brands all in one place, for your convenience.
+Find all the best sustainable lifestyle brands all in one place for your convenience.

 SiS is more than a simple e-commerce platform.
 Our mission is to encourage, help, and inspire people to look for sustainable sourcing, reduce production waste, carbon footprint, and make conscious choices.

 So all that’s left for you is to shop with peace of mind.